amitnadir/pingone-customers-mobile-sdk-ios/README.md

 * Enable **Push Notifications**: Go to your Project Navigator’s **capabilities** tab.
 Select **Push Notifications > Enable**.
 * Enable **Remote Notifications**: Go to your Project Navigator’s **capabilities** tab.
 Turn on **Background Modes > Remote notifications**.
-* Make sure in **Apple Developer** in “Certificates, Identifiers & Profiles” your “Deployment Details” are filled out for the app Identifier, otherwise APNS won’t register your device to push.

 #### Register device token on PingOne server